 Membership details: •£10 per year - renewable at end of July* •Non-members £2.00 first 3 meetings then annual membership subscription due pro rata for remaining meetings. •Free to under 18s and full time students.
 Proof of status may be required. •Under 16s must be accompanied by an adult.

-(Please note that these Downloads may not work well in the Firefox web browser)
+(Please note that these Downloads may not always work well in the Firefox web browser)

 Visitors welcome - £2.00 per meeting